mihui/speech-ios-sdk/README.md

 Note that this is sample code and no security review has been performed on the code.

-The Swift sample was tested in Xcode 7.2.
+The Swift sample was tested in `Xcode 8.2.1`.

 #Speech To Text
 ===============